b21eriho/mobileapp-programming-project/README.md

 Further there should be a screen that displays information about for who the app is useful.
 Lastly every list-item should be clickable at which point a new screen with more information of the said item should be shown.

+In this case the design was designed as follows (See also sketch below).
+On the main screen there should be a list of days where each list-item should show the name of the day, the hour at which the sun rises as well as the amount of events on that day.
+If the said day does not have a unique day-name the day should say which weekday and date the day is.
+Further on the main screen there should, in the top toolbar, a switch for activating or deactivating a filter which shows only the days that have at least one event.
+On the toolbar there should also be an icon of buttons that when clicked opens a window from which it can be chosen to show the about-screen or to reload the list from the webservice.

 ![](MobProg%20sketch.png)
 ### Webservice - JSON